Classic Bolognese Sauce

 - Caprese Salad: Drizzle sliced fresh tomatoes, mozzarella cheese, and fresh basil leaves with olive oil or balsamic glaze for a burst of fresh flavor.

-Refrigerate: Store cooled Bolognese sauce in an airtight container for up to 4 days.
+- Refrigerate: Store leftovers in an airtight container for up to 4 days.
+The flavors deepen and improve over time.

-To Reheat: Warm over low heat on the stovetop, adding a splash of water or broth if needed to loosen the sauce.
+- Reheat: Warm gently on the stovetop, adding a splash of water, stock, or milk if needed to loosen the sauce.

 Classic Bolognese Sauce